 Next is a crucial step in the overall maintenance of a miter saw, which is the buffing job.
 A Scotch-Bright pad is a miter saw owner’s best friend.
 You won’t have much trouble finding one, especially since a lot of craftsmen are inclined to visit hardware shops quite regularly.
 Use it plain or with cutting oil, and clean the metal thoroughly with the pad, preferably until it shines bright, not quite like a diamond but prettier to those who use them.
 An electric hand polisher may be in order if you really want to go all out.

-The saw is now primed for more in depth maintenance, though keep in mind that cleaning is a huge part of keeping it in good shape.
+The saw is now primed for more in-depth maintenance, though keep in mind that cleaning is a huge part of keeping it in good shape.
 The moving parts on the outer side of the saw are very important, and if you don’t pay enough attention to them, it could spell disaster.
 Lubricant should be applied regularly to keep moving as smooth as possible.
-Apply it on the back hinge, the miter and bevel, safety guard and other moving parts on your saw.
+Apply it on the back hinge, the miter and bevel, safety guard, and other moving parts on your saw.

 Usual miter saw lubricants include turbine and air tool oil.
-Lubrication will keep the saw moving, the job easier and the end result cleaner.
+Lubrication will keep the saw moving, the job easier and the end result is cleaner.
 It will also protect it from degradation.

 I hate to repeat myself, but cleanliness is truly next to godliness.
 People underestimate the power of cleaning tools and how much that can impact durability.
 If you are willing to invest a little more, there are cleaners made especially for power tools and miter saws specifically, which will definitely do the job they were made for very well.